gkarakou/systemd-denotify/README.md

 Systemd-notify.py is a set of classes that leverage the power of systemd-python library and many other great python bindings(see the Dependencies section).
 These classes provide desktop notification upon a user login and when a systemd service fails (by constantly reading the systemd journal).
 There is also one class that every specified interval (by default 30 minutes) notifies the user for the status of some services.
-By default this class is not started.
-However one can start it by editing the systemd-notify.py and uncommenting the last two lines.
+One can start it on demand by answering the questions when installing.
+See the INSTALL section
-If you have already run INSTALL.sh the file is located at /usr/local/bin/systemd-notify.py

 REQUIREMENTS